-Mail Aliases can be used to set up simple mailing lists or for redirecting emails to programs on the server.
-A list of email address can be entered in the Addresses or Files field, or a path to a file containing a list of e-mail addresses can be entered there.
+Mail Aliases can be used to set up simply mailing lists or for redirecting emails to programs on the server.
+A list of email addresses can be entered in the Addresses or Files field, or a path to a file containing a list of e-mail addresses can be entered there.
 The List Name field would receive the name of the fake user that the mail would be sent to.
 Again, this user does not need to have a mail account on your server, it just represents what email address the list mail would be sent to.

-11.2 A Post.Office Configuration
+11.2 Post.Office Configuration

-If Post.Office is installed on the same machine as the iTools 8, then mail administration is forwarded to port 9090 of the same server.
+If Post.Office is installed on the same machine as the iTools, then mail administration is forwarded to port 9090 of the same server.
 Tenon recommends Post.Office for all mail needs.
-Post.Office is a powerful mail server and list sever for Mac OS X with features not available in either Sendmail or Postfix.
+Post.Office is a powerful mail server and list sever for Mac OS X with features not available in either sendmail or Postfix.
 All configuration and management is done using a browser-based GUI.
-Even though Post.Office is a proprietary mail server, it seamlessly supports CGIs that rely on "sendmail" and Post.Office is FREE for 10 mail accounts or less.
+Even though Post.Office is a proprietary mail server, it seamlessly supports CGIs that rely on "sendmail" and Post.Office is FREE for 5 mail accounts or less, so you can use the FREE Post.Office to support webforms and scripts.
 Please refer to Post.Office Administration Manual for Post.Office mail administration.

-Traffic Monitor
+12 Traffic Monitor